Botulinum toxin: a treatment for squint

 Will I need further injections?

-If the injection does not work it can be repeated the following month.
-If the injection works well for you it may form part of long-term treatment and can be repeated at intervals.
+If the injection does not work, it can be repeated the following month.
+If the injection works well, it may form part of long-term treatment and can be repeated at intervals.

 Is there anything I should do once I return home?

-We ask you to remain upright for as long as possible after your injection, preferably into the late evening on the day of your injection, in order to avoid the toxin leaking into the surrounding muscles.
+We ask you to remain upright for as long as possible after your injection.
+Preferably into the late evening on the day of your injection.
+This helps stop the toxin leaking into the surrounding muscles.

 Further information